 |purchased a canoe compleat with two paddles and two poles for which I gave 11$, found that my new purchase leaked so much that she was unsafe without some repairs.|

-It may have been a dugout canoe carved from the trunk of a chestnut or white pine tree, perhaps 15 feet long and as much as 4 feet in the beam.10 Early that evening he set some of his hands to repairing "the canoes" — evidently referring to both the "pirogue" and the "canoe."
-At Wheeling on the 8th of September he wrote to President Jefferson: "I have been compelled to purchase a perogue at this place in order to transport the baggage which was sent by land from Pittsburgh, and also to lighten the boat [i.e., the barge] as much as possible."11 He also hired a man to "work" her.
-Again it seems he is referring to a large open boat; he may have abandoned the first pirogue at Wheeling in favor of the new one.
+It may have been a dugout canoe carved from a cottonwood or tulip poplar (Liriodendron tulipifera) bole of unknown length, or perhaps the trunk of a chestnut or white pine tree, perhaps 15 or 20 feet long and three or four feet in diameter.11 Early that evening he set some of his hands to repairing "the canoes"—evidently referring to both the "pirogue" and the "canoe."
+At Wheeling on the 8th of September he wrote to President Jefferson: "I have been compelled to purchase a perogue at this place in order to transport the baggage which was sent by land from Pittsburgh, and also to lighten the boat [i.e., the barge] as much as possible."12 He also hired a man to "work" her.
+Again it seems he is referring to a large open boat; he may have abandoned the first pirogue at Wheeling in favor of a new one.
 The confusion was compounded on November 18 when, while the rest of the crew laid by at the mouth of the Ohio River Lewis "set out . . . with a canoe and eight men in company with Captain Clark" to take a short trip down the Mississippi to visit the site of "Oald Fort Jefferson."
 It seems likely they really were in a pirogue, with six or seven of the eight men at the oars; that would have been the most efficient conveyance for stemming the Mississippi's brisk current on the return trip, and nine men in a dugout canoe would have been uncomfortable to say the least.

 Sergeant Ordway used pirogue in a similarly ambiguous way.
 In early November of 1804, he stated: "Several more of our french hands is discharged and one makeing a pearogue in order to descend the Missourie."
 Undoubtedly he meant a cottonwood dugout canoe.
 One day in February, 1805, at Fort Mandan Ordway used "perogue" both ways in the same journal entry: They moved "the 2 perogues along the N. Side of the line of huts"—where they would be sheltered from direct sunlight—so as to keep the sun from drying them too quickly and thereby cracking them.
 Those would have been the boats they referred to otherwise as the red and white pirogues.
 The next sentence, however, clearly refers to dugout canoes: "16 men Got their tools in order to make 4 perogues 4 men destined [assigned] to make each perogue."